 - Pay close attention to the URL (Internet address) behind the link.
 Often in phishing attempts, if you hover the cursor over the link the fraudsters want you to click on, it has nothing to do with the actual company they claim to be.

 - Be suspicious of visiting unsafe, unsecure or unreliable websites.

 - Take extra caution when on social media and do not click on skeptical ads.

 - If you receive a message from your family or friends with a link, before you click on it, verify that they did send it because infected machines can sometimes send random messages with links.

 - If your Financial Institution uses watermarks or personal images, do not log in unless you see the correct image on the screen.

 - Report any phishing attempts to your Financial Institution and to the Federal Trade Commission on their website.

-An excellent source of information on how to prevent identity theft and what to do if you are a victim of identity theft is the Federal Trade Commission website at www.ftc.gov.
-Homeland Security’s website www.onguardonline.gov has some valuable information about staying safe online.
+As Cyber Criminals tactics continue to evolve an excellent source of information on how to prevent identity theft and what to do if you are a victim of identity theft is the Federal Trade Commission website at www.ftc.gov.
+Homeland Security’s website www.onguardonline.gov and the Federal Trade Commission website www.ftc.gov have valuable information about staying safe online..

 If you would prefer, download the PDF here: